tomlovesgithub/CV/README.md

 * **Creative and Conceptual Thinker** - After studying a foundation year in Fine Art, I've found added joy in work spanning different mediums.
 Since have found it important to breathe creative life into projects where possible ever since: Whether allowing a concept to inform decisions or thinking laterally and applying creative thinking to navigate novel situations.
 I find having a way to look at a problem from a fresh perspective can be informing, incentivising and helps to keep things fun wherever possible, especially when keeping myself and team engaged and enjoying the work

 * **Aptitude for fast learning** -
-I found the experience of going back to study again refreshing.
-The skills I had picked up from my varied work history were transferable to learning new things quickly.
-Returning to study was made easier by the course structure, which challenged my independent learning skills and gave me confidence in my own ability to learn new things.
-I feel ready to join a workplace that requires me to learn new skills and would definitely enjoy learning alongside others.
+Aptitude for fast learning
+After gaining this skill from my varied work history, I found it transferable to my experience at Makers Academy. learning new things quickly.
+I feel confident in joining a workplace that requires me to learn new skills and would enjoy the opportunity to continue progressing.

 * **Agile Development** - XP values were taught at Makers Academy Bootcamp and I found the Agile system of shared input, goals and work an efficient model for project development.
 Ideally I'd like to work somewhere with an Agile system and XP values.